Despite volatility in the capital markets, IPOs remain one of the fastest and most compelling ways to raise funds.

-Today this is the largest listing in the UAE.
+Today this is the largest listing in the UAE, having raised $6.1B.
 Besides, this is the largest listing in the Middle East since the IPO of Saudi Aramco, a Saudi Arabian oil company that raised $25.6B in 2019.

 3. Jinko Solar Co Ltd

 Jinko Solar is a Chinese solar panel manufacturer based in Shanghai.
 The business focuses on the research and development of photovoltaic products and clean energy solutions.
 The company serves more than 3,000 customers and markets its products worldwide in 160 countries.

 Jinko Solar was listed on the STAR Board of the Shanghai Stock Exchange in January 2022.
 It’s the second largest IPO in the first quarter of 2022.